pippinbarr/cart253-2018/modules/core-why-and-how/core-why-and-how.md

 - With the specific aim of giving you a solid foundation in the fundamentals
 - And therefore the ability to expand your abilities moving forward

 ---

+## How do I learn programming?
+By asking questions.

+- This is a classroom where we absolutely welcome questions at any time
+- If you're ever slightly confused, getting lost, have something to contribute: speak
+- Class is far more interesting when people are asking questions
+- If you have a question there is a high, high probability someone else is wishing someone would ask it too
+- (For another thing it's part of your participation grade!)

+---